 Remodeling a kitchen is one of the top projects in period and country properties, with kitchen remodel ideas also proving popular in new homes too.

 To help you decide on the most suitable extension for your needs, start by asking your kitchen designer for advice.
-Extensions are now a common request, so many kitchen companies will be able to recommend a good builder or architect to help bring your kitchen ideas to life.
+Kitchen extensions are now a common request, so many kitchen companies will be able to recommend a good builder or architect to help bring your kitchen ideas to life.
 It's also worth asking friends and family for recommendations of tradesmen in your area.

-Best Kitchen remodel ideas for remodeling a kitchen
+Best kitchen remodel ideas

 Charlie Kingham, director of Charlie Kingham Cabinetmakers, lists the main benefits of taking steps to remodeling a kitchen: ‘Firstly, your kitchen will become a more sociable space.
 Secondly, you can improve light-levels, traffic flow and overall comfort so that cooking is more pleasurable.
 And thirdly, done beautifully, you should see a return on investment, if not profit, when it comes to your property’s value.’